ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

   # true|false - specify whether to delete the target incident if the source incident is deleted.
 Default: false
   delete_incidents=false
 ```

+### matching_incident_fields
+Use this capability to filter which incidents and it's tasks, notes, artifacts, etc. are sent to the target organization.
+Below are a few examples for how to use this capability.

+- Filter on the incident owner.
+> matching_incident_fields=ownerid == user@example.com
+- Filter on any incident type phishing or malware.
+> matching_incident_fields=incident_type_ids in ['Phishing', 'Malware']
+- Filter on the title or description field containing the word 'malicious'.

+> matching_incident_fields=name ~ malicious;description ~ malicious
+> matching_operator=any
+- Filter on a custom boolean field set to True.
+> matching_incident_fields=custom_bool == True
+- Filter on open incidents.
+This is useful when performing a bulk load with as `reload=true` or using the `Data Feeder: Sync Incidents` function.

+> matching_incident_fields=plan_status == A

+- Filtering on date and datetime fields are a little trickly as the epoch timestamp is needed.
+Websites such as [https://www.epochconverter.com/](https://www.epochconverter.com/) can be used to generate a timestamp.
+Be sure to use the GMT timezone and use a timezone in milliseconds.
+> matching_incident_fields=discovered_date >= 1604073642000

 # ResilientFeed Class
 This class allows you to write all incoming data to another Resilient Organization.
 Incidents, Artifacts, Attachments, Datatables, Notes, Milestones and Tasks (including task notes, and attachments) are copied.